 Most elevation is relative to the geoid grid.
 For DTED the geoid grid typically used per spec is the geoid 1996.
 We supply a 15 minute geoid 1996 model with the ossim core distribution.
 We have not updated the geoid manager to work like the elevation manager.
 Currently, we have explicit keywords for each geoid.
 In the future, we plan to turn this into a factory type load similar to elevation_manager with a type keyword.
-The geoid grid keyword has the following form:
+By default we install a 15 minute geoid grid in share/ossim/geoids/geoid1996 location:

-geoid_egm_96_grid: /data/ele1/geoid/geoid96/egm96.grd
+geoid_egm_96_grid: \$(OSSIM_INSTALL_PREFIX)/share/ossim/geoids/geoid1996/egm96.grd